Ivey-J-tech/HangMan-Game/README.md

 # Hangman Capstone

-A clean, reviewer-friendly Hangman game built with React.
+A clean, Hangman game built with React.

 ## Overview